-Delaware's Fall: The Arbitration Bylaws Scenario, in Delaware’s Dominance in Corporate Law
+Delaware's Fall: The Arbitration Bylaws Scenario, in Can Delaware be Dethroned?
+Delaware’s Dominance in Corporate Law

-(edited by Stephen M. Bainbridge, Cambridge University Press, forthcoming 2018).
+(edited by Stephen M. Bainbridge, Iman Anabtawi, Sung Hui Kim, and James Park, Cambridge University Press, 2018).
 Full Text

 Algorithmic Entities, 95 Washington University Law Review